 I had a beautiful family.
 Two boys, a baby girl, and Jean, my supportive and loving wife.
 We lived in a small, solar-heated home on the east side of Rochester, in a community known for its low population, which, when I was sent away, was around two million people.
 The rest of New York state wasn't so lucky.
 When Manhattan sank, the thirty million survivors scattered to the most nearby places.
 And the lust for higher ground crowded the Catskill, the Pocono, and the Adirondack Mountains.
 Rochester, being lakeside, was spared too much of an influx.

-I was never any good at history, but from what I remember, recycling laws came into effect in the USA sometime in the twenty-first century.
-After the second revolution in 2234, when Earth became a global entity, the laws went lax for a while, but by the time my eldest boy Ginero was born one hundred years later, the squads were out in full force every waste collection day, with their detectors and their electronic citation devices.
+I was never any good at history, but from what I remember, recycling laws came into effect in the USA sometime in the 21st century.
+After the second revolution in 2234, when Earth became a global entity, the laws went lax for a while, but by the time my eldest boy Ginero was born 100 years later, the squads were out in full force every waste collection day, with their detectors and their electronic citation devices.
 Until Ginero became a teenager, we never got a fine.

-I held a family meeting explaining that if we weren't careful, they could put me in jail, and so, we would no longer be buying anything in glass jars or bottles, and every bag of trash that went from the kitchen to the garage would be inspected by me.
+I held a family meeting explaining if we weren't careful, they could put me in jail, and so, we would no longer be buying anything in glass jars or bottles, and every bag of trash that went from the kitchen to the garage would be inspected by me.
 At that, Ginero tried every single day to slip something in past my eyes.
 It was his teenaged way of pressing authority, I suppose, but he didn't understand the consequences.
 It's one thing to stay out later than curfew or start drinking alcohol, but this would damage our entire family.
 I would lose my job at the advertising firm.
-Our upper-middle class existence would drain so quickly that soon we would be no different from the riffraff that settled in the mountaintop cities of New Harlem or New Brooklyn or New Bronx.
-Ginero was thirteen and a smart-ass.
-Nothing we said made him understand that this was not a game.
+Our upper-middle class existence would drain so quickly, soon we would be no different from the riffraff settled in the mountaintop cities of New Harlem or New Brooklyn or New Bronx.
+Ginero was 13 and a smart-ass.
+Nothing we said made him understand this was not a game.